isaacs/blog.izs.me/src/posts/principle-of-most-restrictive-production.md

 ## Why Do This?

-As we all know, code is read much more often that it is written.
+As we all know, code is read much more often than it is written.
 The times when a developer starts from a blank slate are few and far between, compared to the time spent refactoring, bugfixing, integrating, and so on.